 The following selected consolidated financial information of the Group should be read in conjunction with, and is qualified in its entirety by reference to, the Consolidated Financial Statements, including the notes thereto, incorporated by reference in this Prospectus.
-You should read the following information in conjunction with the section entitled "PRESENTATION OF FINANCIAL AND OTHER INFORMATION AND CERTAIN DEFINITIONS"
+You should read the following information in conjunction with the section entitled "PRESENTATION OF FINANCIAL AND OTHER INFORMATION AND CERTAIN DEFINITIONS."

 The financial information presented below has been derived from the Consolidated Financial Statements.
-Except as otherwise indicated herein, the financial information presented below: (i) as at and for the year ended 30 September 2021 has been derived from the 2022 Financial Statements, and (ii) as at and for the years ended 30 September 2022 and 2023 has been derived from the 2023 Financial Statements.
-For purposes of comparability, under "Key Performance Indicators and Other Operating Metrics" the comparative information for the year ended 30 September 2022 reflects both the Restated 2022 Financial Information derived from the 2023 Financial Statements and the unrestated 2022 financial information derived from the 2022 Financial Statements.
+Except as otherwise indicated herein, the financial information presented below: (i) as at and for the year ended 30 September 2022 has been derived from the 2023 Financial Statements, and (ii) as at and for the years ended 30 September 2023 and 2024 has been derived from the 2024 Financial Statements.